US State Department

 Save Aysha and Her Family from Being Executed

-Aysha's father Mohammed is a heroic interpreter who worked with the US military for 9 years in Afghanistan.
+Aysha's father Muhammad Kamran is a heroic interpreter who worked with the US military for 9 years in Afghanistan.
 His military supervisors praised his work ethic, dedication, and trustworthiness, and his incredible skill of fluently speaking six languages made him indispensable on Special Forces night raids on Taliban insurgents.
 He once saved an American soldier by dashing into an ambushed vehicle under Taliban fire.
-But the Taliban considers his faithful service to the US military a capital crime and is working hard to find and kill Mohammed and his wife and children.
-Tell USCIS to approve Mohammed and his family's humanitarian parole case to save them from the Taliban before it is too late.
+But the Taliban considers his faithful service to the US military a capital crime and is working hard to find and kill Muhammad and his wife and daughters.
+Tell USCIS to re-open and approve Muhammad and his family's humanitarian parole cases to save them from the Taliban before it is too late.
 When the US military mostly pulled out of Afghanistan in 2014, the Taliban gained strength in Afghanistan and killed many interpreters or their family members in revenge.
-One of Mohammed's brothers and a nephew, Sahil, who was also an interpreter, were shot and left for dead in an assassination attempt on Mohammed and his family.
-After the Taliban ambush, Mohammed fled his home district, just in time to escape a second Taliban attack that destroyed their family home.
-Consequently, Mohammed lost all contact with US military personnel who could have helped him apply for an SIV visa.
-He has been living in hiding for three years with his wife and young children.
+One of Muhammad's brothers and a nephew, Sahil, who was also an interpreter, were shot and left for dead in an assassination attempt on Muhammad and his family.
+After the Taliban ambush, Muhammad fled his home district, just in time to escape a second Taliban attack that destroyed their family home.
+Consequently, Muhammad lost all contact with US military personnel who could have helped him apply for an SIV visa.
+He has been living in hiding for three years with his wife and four young daughters.
 They are living in daily fear of being discovered and killed by the Taliban and are unable to leave their house.
-Frequent power outages mean they are often staying in a house in 110 degree weather with no cooling system and no refrigerator.
-Leaks in the roof have made his children sick on several occasions from getting infections from bacteria in the water or getting cold in the winter.
-When I learned about Mohammed and his family's case a few months ago, I was determined to do everything possible to save their lives.
-Mohammed had tried to apply to the US as a refugee, but he was denied for “discretionary reasons,” a very common problem for former military interpreters and their families.
-When Mohammed's refugee case was denied, he was devastated and lost all hope for saving his life and his family's lives.
+There is no heating in the house, and leaks in the roof have made his young daughters sick on several occasions from getting infections from bacteria in the water or getting cold in the winter.
+When I learned about Muhammad and his family's plight a few months ago, I was determined to do everything possible to save their lives.
+Muhammad had tried to apply to the US as a refugee, but he was denied for “discretionary reasons,” a very common problem for former military interpreters and their families.
+When Muhammad's refugee case was denied, he was devastated and lost all hope for saving his life and his family's lives.
 He said the only option left for him was to surrender to the Taliban and hope that after they tortured and killed him, they would stop looking for his children.
 I told him not to give up and promised him to find a way to save their lives.
-Please help me keep my promise to Mohammed to save his life and his family's lives.
-They do not deserve to suffer and die because of Mohammed's service to the US military.
-My family has hired a lawyer and filed a humanitarian parole case to sponsor Mohammed and his family to come live in the US while he works to get permanent, legal status in the US.
+Please help me keep my promise to Muhammad to save his life and his family's lives.
+They do not deserve to suffer and die because of Muhammad's service to the US military.
+My family hired a lawyer and filed a humanitarian parole case to sponsor Muhammad and his family to come live in the US while he works to get permanent, legal status in the US.
 Our humanitarian parole case for them may be our last chance to save their lives.
-Sign the petition to tell USCIS to approve Mohammed's case quickly.
-Mohammed is a hero who faithfully served the US military for over 9 years and is now in grave danger because the Taliban is determined to get revenge.
+In what our lawyer says is the most egregious case she has ever seen, USCIS denied Muhammad and his family's humanitarian paroles cases because his refugee case had been denied and without even bothering to read the refugee case.
+Thus, they again denied Muhammad for “discretionary reasons” without knowing what those discretionary reasons were.
+This is effectively a death sentence for the entire family.
+When our lawyer pleaded with them to at least let Muhammad's young daughters come live with their aunt and uncle in the US, USCIS made the absurd claim that the entire family, including his 2- and 4-year-old daughters, are a threat to national security.
+USCIS has thus denied even his young daughters their only hope to escape from the Taliban.
+Because of USCIS's policy and Muhammad's service to the US military, Muhammad's children were born with a death sentence.
+Worse yet, last month USCIS granted humanitarian parole to family members of Las Zetas drug cartel members who murdered US ICE agents in Mexico, so that the family members of the murderers could attend a trial in Washington, D.C.
+Thus, USCIS is literally treating Muhammad and his family worse than criminals. http://www.nationalreview.com/article/453519/operation-fast-and-furious-victor-avila-betrayed-obama-administration Sign the petition to tell USCIS to re-open and approve Muhammad's and his family's cases quickly.
+Muhammad is a hero who faithfully served the US military for over 9 years and is now in grave danger because the Taliban is determined to get revenge.
 He has already lost everything except his and his family's lives because of his service to America, but he is still proud of his choice to work for the US military.
-All he wants in return is the chance to bring his children to safety and to give them a future.
+All he wants in return is the chance to bring his daughters to safety and to give them a future.
 If USCIS does not approve his case, he will be left behind to be killed by the same terrorists that he risked his life to fight for so many years.
-To learn more about No One Left Behind, the non-profit that advocates for and assists in resettling interpreters like Mohammed, visit http://nooneleft.org/
+The Sacramento Bee recently wrote a story about my family's efforts to help Muhammad and his family. http://www.sacbee.com/news/local/article187680333.html For more background information, The Ithaca Voice wrote a story about Muhammad and his career with the US military: https://ithacavoice.com/2017/06/former-afghan-interpreter-hopes-find-sanctuary-u-s-help-cornell-student/ Please call your Congressional representatives and ask them to tell USCIS to approve this case.
+If you need contact information on your Congressional representatives, use this link to look them up: https://whoismyrepresentative.com/ Email me at firstname.lastname@example.org for more information on Muhammad's case.
+Please also email me if you know Muhammad personally or if you know any government officials or reporters who may be able to help raise public awareness of Muhammad's case.
+To learn more about No One Left Behind, the non-profit that advocates for and assists in resettling interpreters like Muhammad, visit http://nooneleft.org/

 Allow Afghani Girls Robotics team to compete in USA by July 16th